-A European Patent needs to be validated in the desired EPC member countries within three months of being granted.
+Within three months from grant a European patent needs to be validated in the countries in which the applicant wishes to obtain protection.
 Protection can be irrecoverably lost if this is not done on time.

+The requirements for this validation are determined by the individual countries, so they vary significantly.
 The requirements differ country by country, depending on the national laws of the countries concerned, and also depending on the language of the granted European patent.
 The most common requirements are filing a translation (either of the whole patent or only the claims), payment of a fee, and appointment of a national representative.
-Patenthuis can handle these administrative requirements for you.

 A note on the ‘Unitary Patent’